munificent/craftinginterpreters/book/classes.md

 If we defined `this` as a sort of hidden variable in an environment that surrounds the function returned when looking up a method, then uses of `this` in the body would be able to find it later.
-LoxFunction already has the ability to hold onto a surrounding environment, so we have the machinery we need.
+LoxFunction already has the ability to hold on to a surrounding environment, so we have the machinery we need.

 Let's walk through an example to see how it works: